aahnik/cbse-xii-cs-proj/project/README.md

 If you do not provide a value, the default value will be used.

 If a value is required, `marksman` will prompt you to to enter it during program execution.
 `marksman` will also ask you if you want to save it.
 If you say yes, `marksman` will save that setting in the global scope ( `~/.marksman/.env` file).
 In this way, `marksman` can exempt you from manually editing the configs.
-You can always manually eidt them when you want.
+You can always manually edit them when you want.

 ## API Reference